 1 in 14 children have experienced head injuries

 When all the focus is on professional adult athletes, it can be easy to forget that concussions are an issue affecting people of all types.
 Sports may put you at increased risk for a head injury, but any person can experience a concussion from a wide variety of incidents, including falls, vehicle accidents, and assault.
+A Houston car accident attorney says that with these injuries occurring during any accidents, it would be either a small one or a fatal one depending upon the impact of the accident.
+When struggling with fatal wounds from an accident, it is best to approach the traffic accident injury lawyers who will help you to get proper compensation for your injury which would be useful for your speedy recovery.
 Most importantly, these types of injuries can occur at any age.

 Now, a report from the Centers for Disease Control and Prevention (CDC) shows exactly how likely younger individuals are to experience head injuries.